 At Flexy Finance we offer unsecured personal loans for bad credit, with instant online decisions.
 So, while it’s assumed that those with poor credit might struggle to qualify, many find that a loan can be issued, albeit with a higher interest rate.
 Read More »

 If you’re considering bad credit loans you need to be mindful of three things:

 Some come with a high APR.
 This could potentially cause financial difficulty if you’re not earning enough to keep up with the repayments.
 Of course, you can easily avoid this by checking beforehand that your income level is high enough to pay back comfortably.

 Bear in mind that if you have poor credit the loan you are granted will likely be lower than the amount you applied for, so manage your expectations.

 Beware predatory companies who may look to take advantage of your current predicament.
 Always double check that the lender is registered with the FCA and comb through the terms of the contract thoroughly.
 When you apply through us you can rest assured that all of the unsecured loans direct lenders we work with are FCA approved and regulated. « Show Less

 5 Tips For Getting The Best Rates How To Get The Best Unsecured Loan Deal

 When applying for this type of loan, there are a few quick and simple things which you can do to ensure that you get the cheapest and best loan deal for you.
-Here are our 5 top tips:
+That said, here are our 5 top tips:

 1. Get A Guarantor To Sign With You